-We currently have the option for private cruises.
+We currently have the option for private charters.
 Please contact our group sales department – 312.373.7256 – for more information.

 Typically we sail rain or shine.
 It is up to the captain to decide whether or not to sail.
 If the cruise is cancelled, a full refund will be issued.
 Otherwise, please advise all guests to dress for an outdoor activity.